cchand3/WEB322-Chirag-Chand/README.md

     List View: Shows a list of users.
     Detail Page: Gives detailed info about a selected user.

-Login Credentials:
+# Login Credentials:

 To explore the app, use these login details:

     Username: root
     Password: root

-Data Source:
+# Data Source:

-The app uses static JSON data to display user information.
+The app uses static JSON data to display user information (fakeUsers.json).